 So throughout the world, many people use marijuana for many different reasons.
 Some of these people are breastfeeding mothers.
-These women's reasons for using marijuana may stem from breastfeeding itself or may be merely coincidental but, for whatever reason, a breastfeeding mother will want to know what effect her marijuana use has on her milk and her baby.
+These women's reasons for using marijuana may stem from breastfeeding itself (they use it to ease the process) or it may be merely coincidental but, for whatever reason, a breastfeeding mother will want to know what effect her marijuana use has on her milk and her baby.

 What Is Marijuana Used For?

 The medical uses of cannabis, which had been used as medicine since 2900 BC until its criminalization in 1920s and 30s, are now being reexamined.

 Cannabis contains the active ingredient tetrahydrocannabinol or THC, a compound that has natural receptors in the brain called cannabinoid receptors.
 This is the main reason why a person can become addicted to marijuana and may also be a reason for its widespread historical use.